aiden2480/scouts-training-bot/README.md

 </div>

 ## :key: Setup
+The program will run the training curriculum that is currently selected.
+To change this, login and scroll to the bottom of the index page, then click `Set as My Training` under the desired curriculum.

 Ensure you have Google Chrome installed before running.
 Run the following commands to install requirements and run the script.
-If you don't have Python installed, you can [download the latest release for windows](https://github.com/aiden2480/scouts-training-bot/releases/latest) instead.
+If you don't have Python installed, you can [download the latest release](https://github.com/aiden2480/scouts-training-bot/releases/latest) instead.

 ```
 $ pip install -r requirements.txt